 The location of "the mountains" is not specified here.
 However, if we affirm this prophecy is indeed about significant future events, we can propose "the mountains" are the mountains of Israel.
-This is the Biblical heartland of Israel, Judea and Samaria (what the world refers to as the "West Bank") where the nations are obsessed with creating an Arab/Muslim nation of Palestine.
+This is the Biblical heartland of Israel, Judea and Samaria (which the world incorrectly refers to as the "West Bank") where the nations are obsessed with creating an Arab/Muslim nation of Palestine.
 They are on a collision course with the purposes of the Almighty for that land.

 So we perceive that something of global significance is happening in Judea and Samaria.
 And we can confidently propose what that is.
 A flag is being raised, and a shofar being blown.
 The blowing of the shofar, even today, is indicative of victorious outcomes in Israel.
 For example, the shofar was blown in Jerusalem during the Six Day War in 1967 at the triumphal declaration of "The Temple Mount is in our hands!"

 This leads to the fantastic conclusion that the other detailed prophecies of Scripture regarding that land of Judea and Samaria are coming to fruition in this context, most specifically, Ezekiel 36.
 The enemies of Israel who have been attempting to usurp that land have been vanquished.
 The shofar of victory is being blown, and the flag of Israel is being raised on the hills of Judea and Samaria.
 "O mountains of Israel, I will bring people to live on you once again.
 I will make you even more prosperous than you were before.
 Then you will know that I am the LORD."
 (Ezekiel 36:11 NLT) (See also the Ezekiel 36 commentary They Arrogated My Land)